bbhart/writing/covid19-journal.md

 ![New York map shows resources vastly overwhelmed](assets/2020-mar-30-sccdashnewyork.png)

 One other note about these projections: "The projections assume the continuation of strong social distancing measures and other protective measures."
-There are still states not taking as hard a line as others, like California.
+There are still states not taking as hard a line as others.

 Links: